FOUR LAKES TASK FORCE

 • Make your property more esthetically pleasing

 Can I see a list of FLTF’s expenses, funding accounts, donors and/or expenditures?
-Yes, this information is shared with the public at our quarterly meetings and in our annual reports.
+Yes, this information is shared with the public at our board meetings and in our annual reports.
+See all annual reports and tax filings here.

 Do donations go towards the costs of dealing with lawsuits?
 No. Private donations are not used to pay legal fees for any class action lawsuit.